Baqend/guide/src/index.md

 };
 ```

 The above function to maintain the average value keeps the number of items in the result set (`count`) and the overall number of activities (`sum`) separately.
 Whenever a new event is received, it recomputes the average on every incoming event.
 The `count` variable is maintained as in the last example.
-The `sum` variable is maintained by adding – for every event – the current number of activities and removing the former number of activities.
+The `sum` variable is maintained by adding — for every event — the current number of activities and removing the former number of activities.
 The current number of activities arrives with the event, while the former number of activities is remembered in the accumulated itself (`contributors`).

 ## Limitations

 Streaming is available for all queries with the following limitations:

-- The initial size of streaming query results is limited to *500 objects*.
+- The initial result of a streaming query is limited to *500 objects*.
 Streaming sorting queries therefore require a `limit` predicate (the sum of `offset` and `limit` may not exceed 500).
 - Currently, *streaming sorting queries only return public data*, even when executed with admin privileges; to retrieve private data, use non-streaming sorting queries or streaming queries that do not contain `limit`, `offset`, `ascending`, `descending` or `sort`.
 - Geospatial queries (`withinSphere`, `withinPolygon`) are currently not available for streaming